Skip to content

 Who is responsible for determining the contractor's IR35 status?
 And if HMRC later decides that contractor was inside IR35, who pays the tax and National Insurance?

 This is one of the most misunderstood areas of the off-payroll rules.
 And getting it wrong can cost you tens of thousands of pounds in back taxes, interest, and penalties.
-As ICAEW qualified accountants working exclusively with agency founders, we see this confusion regularly.
+Working exclusively with agency founders, we see this confusion regularly.
 Let's clear it up.

 The Off-Payroll Rules: A Quick Refresher